-There's a hormonal environment difference between weight lifting and cardio.
-If you’re looking for a slimmer and toned stomach we recommend you focus on weight lifting instead of running.
-When you perform cardio, your body releases cortisol, which promotes lean muscle loss, so you do lose weight, but that also can result in more fat piling up around your abdominal region.
-When you lift weights , you’re putting your body in an anabolic state, which is the opportune condition to bulk-gain muscle mass.
+When you perform cardio, your body releases cortisol, which promotes lean muscle loss — so you may lose weight, but that also can result in more fat piling up around your abdominal region.
+When you practice resistance training, however, you’re putting your body in an anabolic state, which is the opportune condition to bulk-gain muscle mass.